The project created in this guide can be found in this GitHub repo.

 2

-Optional step 2: create package.json and tsconfig.json files
+Optional step 2: create a package.json file

-Both of these files are required for the Trigger.dev SDK to work correctly.
+This is required for the Trigger.dev SDK to work correctly.

 package.json